-3 Wedding Day Beauty Emergencies and How to Handle Them
+3 Wedding Day Emergencies

 When it comes to the wedding day, let’s face it… it isn’t the kiss, the cake or the perfect dress that has us all running scared.
 It is the fear of the unexpected.
 What if my bridesmaid still has the stomach flu?
 What if I trip walking down the aisle?
 While we cannot help you with the stomach flu or falling down the aisle, we CAN help you out with these 3 tips and tricks that can save the day, keeping you looking beautiful, polished and ready for wedded bliss… even in the event of the unexpected.